 - Ensure they delete or disable all identification codes and passwords relating to members of staff who leave the employment of the Council on their last working day - Ensure that all system developments must comply with the Council's ICT Strategy.
-All system developments must include security issues in their consideration of new developments - Ensure that written backup instructions for each system under their management are produced.
-The backup copies should be clearly labelled and held in a secure area.
-Procedures should be in place to recover to a useable point after restart of this back-up - Ensure that all systems are adequately documented and are kept up to date so that it matches the state of the system at all times. - Ensure that a Privacy Impact Assessment (PIA) is completed for the use of any new systems or changes to existing systems
+All system developments must include security issues in their consideration of new developments (including those provided by third party suppliers) - Ensure that written backup instructions for each system under their management are produced.
+Backup copies should be held securely.
+Procedures should be in place to recover to a useable point after restart of any back-up - Ensure that all systems are adequately documented and are kept up to date so that it matches the state of the system at all times. - Ensure that a Privacy Impact Assessment (PIA) is completed for the use of any new systems or changes to existing systems - Ensure systems are protected from external attack